Katie Holmes, Jamie Foxx Relationship Is Serious, ‘Mission Impossible’ Tom Cruise Is Worried For Suri?

 According to a recent report from Us Weekly, Katie Holmes and Jamie Foxx, who are rumored to have been dating since 2013, are finally ready to go public with their relationship.
 The outlet’s exclusive sources have revealed that after ending her marriage with Tom, Katie started seeing Jamie, who apparently was Tom’s very good friend in the past.

-The report further revealed that ever since the rumored couple started seeing each other, they are trying very hard to stay away from the eyes of media and their fans.
-It might be possible that the reason why Katie and Jamie choose to stay behind the curtains for so long is because of the actress’ divorce contract with Tom Cruise that restricted her from dating publicly till the end of 2016.
+The report further revealed that ever since the rumored couple started seeing each other, they have been trying very hard to stay away from the eyes of media and their fans.
+It might be possible that the reason why Katie and Jamie choose to stay behind the curtains so long is because of the actress’s divorce contract with Tom Cruise that restricted her from dating publicly till the end of 2016.

 An earlier report from Hollywood Life suggests that the reason for all the secrecy is Tom Cruise.
 It was earlier reported that Jamie has decided to end his alleged romance with Suri’s mother because of his growing concern for Tom Cruise.
 The report from Hollywood Life suggests that Foxx is very much afraid of Cruise.